zeromq/rfc/content/docs/rfcs/46/README.md

 #### The STORE-HELLO Command

-When a store receives a store hello subscription on its XPUB socket it SHALL send a STORE-HELLO command to the subscriber.
-The STORE-HELLO command has one
+When a store receives, on its publisher socket, a STORE-HELLO subscription it SHALL send, on its publisher socket, a STORE-HELLO command to the subscriber.
-field: the address of the store.
+The STORE-HELLO command has one field: the address of the store.

-The XPUB's topic frame is set to the STORE-HELLO command's ID concatenated with the address of the consumer received by the subscription message.
+The publisher socket's topic frame is set to the STORE-HELLO command's ID concatenated with the address of the consumer received by the subscription message.

 #### The CONSUMER-HELLO Command

-When a consumer receives a STORE-HELLO command it SHOULD reply with a CONSUMER-HELLO command.
-The CONSUMER-HELLO command has two fields: the address of the consumer and a list of dafka topics it is subscribed to.
+When a consumer receives, on its consumer socket, a STORE-HELLO command it SHOULD reply with a CONSUMER-HELLO command.
+The CONSUMER-HELLO command has two
+fields: the address of the consumer and a list of dafka topics it is subscribed to.
 If the consumer is not subscribed to any dafka topic it MUST NOT send a CONSUMER-HELLO command.

-The XPUB's topic frame is set to the CONSUMER-HELLO command's ID concatenated with the address of the store the received by the STORE-HELLO command.
+The publisher socket's topic frame is set to the CONSUMER-HELLO command's ID concatenated with the address of the store the received by the STORE-HELLO command.

 #### The RECORD Command